 Read all about Betsy, the happily engaged twenty-something whose eyes should be all over her wedding plans but are all over another man instead.
 Her mother Helen, playing the part of the ecstatic mother-of-the-bride, while keeping her own secret love affair under wraps.
 Nat, who lies for a living and is questioning how much longer she can keep it up.
 And Jenny.
 Full of love, desperate to be loved back and about to tell one tiny fib that will spark a hundred more.

-Scroll down to read the first chapter of What I Didn't Say, or enter your details below to win a signed copy of the book.
+Scroll down to read the first chapter of What I Didn't Say.
+Competition is now closed.

 If only, just for once, my shift had finished on time.
 I wouldn’t have been swallowed up in the throng of early-evening commuters en route to Paddington tube station, pushed the longer way back towards Marble Arch.
 And she wouldn’t have seen me.